top of page

 Neglected stories.
 We are keen to fund stories and investigations that will not otherwise be published.

-Readership.
-We hope grantees' stories will be read widely, and by people with decision-making power.
-We encourage applicants to apply with a letter showing interest from an editor at an established publication.
+Reach.
+We hope grantees' stories will be read, heard, or viewed widely, and by people with decision-making power.
+We encourage applicants to apply with a letter showing interest from an established publication or distribution platform.

 Impact.
 We care about stories that make a difference.
 We hope the stories we fund will lead to meaningful change in the world, whether that be raising awareness of an underdiscussed harm, or catalyzing policy change.